leorickli/wordpress-aws/01 - Building a Three-Tier AWS Network VPC.md

 Now we have to create the second public subnet, to do that, click on "Create Subnet" again and follow the same steps we used previously to create our first public subnet, this time, give it the name "Public Subnet AZ2", select "us-east-1b" as the AZ and give the CIDR block the number "10.0.1.0/24", according to the diagram above.

 Next, we will enable the "Auto assign IP settings".
-This means that everytime you launch an EC2 instance in these public subnets, those EC2 instances will be assigned a public IPv4 address.
+This means that every time you launch an EC2 instance in these public subnets, those EC2 instances will be assigned a public IPv4 address.
 To do that, select one of the public subnet, click "Actions" > "Edit subnet settings".
 Click on the checkbox that says "Enable auto-assign public IPv4 address".

 ![Screenshot 2023-05-25 at 16 20 57](https://github.com/leorickli/wordpress-aws/assets/106999054/a2eb465b-8114-4cb1-a10d-0d73cf9873b5)